yohannes911/select2/doc/select2.md

 I'm not sure whether the API is of any interest, but here are some thoughts:

-* *Soft synchronization primitive*: I'm not a system/JVM engineer hence I'm not sure, just guess that the API doesn't build upon hardware support (ie. CAS).
+* *Soft synchronization primitive*: I'm not a system/JVM engineer hence I'm not sure, just guess that the API, ie. `volatile` doesn't build upon hardware support (ie. CAS).
 Someone should verify this:-)
 * *Java 1.4- support*: As far as I see the API could be extended to work with earlier Java versions prior to 1.5.
 * *Promising benchmarks*: The early benchmark results are promising:-) (see details below).